 Why do a Three Day Fast

 My boyfriend keeps saying it’s due to my slowing metabolism (why do non-Chinese people keep commenting on my weight!?!?
 It’s supposed to be rude in other cultures).
-I can’t say I’ve gained much weight over the years – I was still weight the same as when I was 13.
-I just always thought this was my weight.
-But I have dropped weight before – like when I trained for a marathon, when I moved to China, when I was on a Keto diet, and when I was eating OMAD.
-I figured I could again diet my way down.
+The truth is, I was still the same weight as when I was 13.
+Even though I have dropped weight before, I thought this was just my weight.
+And when I lost weight before, they were extreme measures- like when I trained for a marathon, when I moved to China, when I was on a Keto diet, and when I was eating OMAD.
+Still, I figured I could again diet my way down.

 So in August of last year, I started dieting.
-I’ve done a few months of reducing carbs and switching to two meals a day.
-I exercised more.
-A few times I would go down to one meal a day.
+I reduced carbs and switched to two meals a day, sometimes just one meal a day.
 I lost 10 pounds.
 But my weight had plateaued and I wanted to lose five more pounds.

 I recently read The Obesity Code, which led me to The Complete Guide to Intermittent Fasting, both written by Dr. Jason Fung.
 I was looking for was some validation that eating one-meal-a-day was healthy.
 What I found was that stories of people doing much longer fasts.
 I was reading about two- and four- week fasts.
 I wasn’t ready to embark on such a long fast but it certainly made three day fasts seem like a realistic target!